Benito Legarda

-Benito Cosme Legarda y Tuason (September 27, 1853 – August 27, 1915) was a Filipino legislator who was a member of the Philippine Commission of the American colonial Insular Government, the government's legislature, and later a Resident Commissioner from the Philippine Islands to the United States Congress.
+Benito Cosmé Legarda y Tuason (September 27, 1853 – August 27, 1915) was a Filipino legislator who was a member of the Philippine Commission of the American colonial Insular Government, the government's legislature, and later a Resident Commissioner from the Philippine Islands to the United States Congress.

 Early life and education

-He was born in Manila, Philippines on September 27, 1853 to a Spanish-Filipino mestizo family.
+He was born in Manila, Philippines on September 27, 1853 to a Spanish-Filipino and Chinese mestizo family.
 He attended the Jesuits' College and the University of Santo Tomas of Manila.

-Political life
+Political career

-He started his political life as a member of President Emilio Aguinaldo's cabinet at Malolos and vice president of the Filipino Congress.
+He started his political life as a member of President Emilio Aguinaldo's cabinet at Malolos and vice president of the Malolos Congress.
 He later became a member of the Philippine Commission in 1901 and was elected as a Resident Commissioner to the Sixtieth and to the two succeeding Congresses (November 22, 1907 - March 3, 1912).
 He was not a candidate for renomination to the Sixty-third Congress in 1912, in large part due to opposition to his candidacy from the Philippine Assembly.
 He founded the Federalista Party in the early part of the 20th century.
 He was an upper-class Filipino who cooperated with the United States.